Universal Multilayer Network Exploration by Random Walk with Restart

 \subsection{RWR on Multiplex networks}

 \\

-The RWR method was recently extended to multiplex networks \cite{DeDomenico2014, Cho2016}, i.e., multilayer networks with a one-to-one mapping between the (replica) nodes of the different layers (Fig.1) \cite{DeDomenico2014, Bianconi2018}.
-Multiplex networks can be represented by a Supra-adjacency matrix, which correspond to a generalization of the standard Adjacency matrix.
-For a multiplex network indexed by $k$, we note $\mathcal{A}_{k}$ its Supra-adjacency matrix.
-Its dimension is equal to $(L_{k}*n_{k})$x$(L_{k}*n_{k})$, with $n_{k}$ the number of nodes by layers in the multiplex network $k$ and $L_{k}$ the number of layers in the multiplex network $k$.
-The Supra-adjacency matrix is defined as follows:
+The RWR method has been extended to multiplex networks, i.e., multilayer networks with a one-to-one mapping between the (replica) nodes of the different layers (Fig. 1) \cite{DeDomenico2014, Cho2016, Bianconi2018}.
+Multiplex networks can be represented by Supra-adjacency matrices, which correspond to a generalization of the standard Adjacency matrix.
+In the following, we will use several multiplex networks, indexed by $k$.
+We denoted by $\mathcal{A}_{k}$ the Supra-adjacency matrix of the multiplex network indexed by $k$.
+The Adjacency matrix of the layer $l$ of the multiplex network $k$ is denoted by $A_{k}^{[l]}$.
+The element of this adjacency matrix from node $i$ to node $j$ is defined as $(A_{k}^{[l]})_{i,j} \geq 0$.
+The dimension of the Supra-adjacency matrix $\mathcal{A}_{k}$ of the multiplex network $k$ is equal to $(L_{k}*n_{k})$*$(L_{k}*n_{k})$, with $n_{k}$ the number of nodes in each layer of the multiplex network $k$ and $L_{k}$ the number of layers in the multiplex network $k$.
+The Supra-adjacency matrix $\mathcal{A}_{k}$ is defined as follows: